-Huffman is an NCEES Registered Professional Engineer with nearly 20 years of engineering experience, allowing him to be an expert on traffic engineering.
+Huffman is an NCEES Registered Professional Engineer with 25 years of engineering experience, allowing him to be an expert on traffic engineering.

 After many years of experience, Huffman points that traffic impact analysis is the lynchpin to understanding the relationship between land use (economic) systems and transportation systems.
 Analyzing this complex relationship is a calculus of numerous variables, many of which are non-rational.
 Elements of specific site traffic generation, market analysis, distribution of new traffic over the network, and analysis of needed transportation improvements is a jigsaw puzzle of which half the pieces are the analysis and the other half is the reporting of the results.
 For more information on how Huffman can help, please contact HCC.